 Africana Studies offers both a major and a minor.

-Prof. Florence Ramond Jurney discusses her research and the courses she teaches in the Africana Studies department.
+Prof. Thomas Jurney discusses the Africana Studies department.